tomcatmanager/tomcatmanager/docs/interactive/themes.rst

 loaded instead of the built-in theme with the same name.

-Creating a Local Theme
+Creating a User Theme
 ----------------------

-There are four ways to create a local theme:
+There are four ways to create a user theme:

 - clone a gallery theme
 - clone a built-in theme
 - create a new theme from scratch
 - copy a theme file from another computer

-Once you have a local theme, you can freely :ref:`edit <interactive/themes:Editing a Theme>` it.
+Once you have a user theme, you can freely :ref:`edit <interactive/themes:Editing a Theme>` it.

-Use the following command to clone a gallery or built-in theme to a local theme:
+Use the following command to clone a gallery or built-in theme to a user theme:

 .. code-block:: text